304: Gamera vs. Barugon

 Dibs is generally a childhood method of laying claim to something by yelling out “Dibs!”
 In most English-speaking nations, this is referred to as “bags” and dates back to the mid-1800s.
 As for the origin of the word “dibs,” theories vary.
 Two leading thoughts: 1) it is an abbreviation of the Yiddish phrase “fin dibsy,” meaning “lay claim,” and 2) it derives from the word “divvy,” meaning “to divide up.”

 Oh, it’s Tom Wolfe.
 Oh, thank God.
 The contemporary novel is saved.

-Tom Wolfe is an American journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
-He is known for dressing all in white.
+Tom Wolfe (1930-2018) was an American journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
+He was known for dressing all in white.

 Along with “rutabaga,” “watermelon,” and “peas and carrots,” “rhubarb” is one of the words background extras are told to mutter among themselves to simulate conversation in television shows and films.